Flexible Slot Design: Capable of charging 21700 button-top cells and up to four 26650 batteries simultaneously.

 13

-Provides a graphical interface integrated with TC, supporting program configuration and execution of custom test sequences through scripting.
+Integrated Graphical Interface: Bundled with a cross-platform PC interface (TC) for Windows, Linux, and macOS, supporting program setup and execution of custom test sequences via scripting.

 Curious what battery sizes fit, and whether power delivery is through usb-c.